Topology Specification

 src/topology.lib.sigil is the canonical source of truth for:

-• declared dependency handles
+• declared boundary handles

 • declared environment names